Plum curculio

 The plum curculio (Conotrachelus nenuphar) is a true weevil native to the regions east of the Rocky Mountains in the United States and Canada.
 It is notorious for destroying fruits if left uncontrolled.

 Life stages

-A female curculio uses a number of hosts to lay her eggs in, including plums, peaches, apples, pears, and other pome and stone fruits.
+A female curculio uses a number of hosts to lay her eggs in, including plums, peaches, apples, pears, and other pome and stone fruits as well as blueberries.
 After the female has chosen a suitable host, she will build an egg chamber under the fruit skin to receive the egg.
 She then turns around and places the egg in the cavity.
 Next, she slices a curved slit underneath the egg cavity, leaving the egg in a flap of flesh and causing a crescent-shaped scar on the outside of the fruit.
 Without this curved slit, eggs are killed by pressure from the growth of the host fruit.
+There are four larval instars.

+There is a univoltine "northern strain" and multivoltine "southern strain" of plum curculio, with the two strains being largely reproductively incompatible due to different Wolbachia strains affecting each population.
+The line between the northern and southern strains of plum curculio is around New Jersey and West Virginia.
+In the univoltine strain, the overwintering adults lay eggs around late April to May and die.
+The eggs develop into larvae, then pupae, and emerge as adults around mid-July to August and then go overwinter.

 Appearance

 Plum curculio larvae are typically 6 to 9 mm long when fully grown, when they reach the pupal stage measuring about 5 to 7 mm; all adult characteristics are visible in this stage prior to transformation.
 Adult plum curculio are about 4 to 6 mm long and have a small, rough snout colored with black, gray, and brown specks.
 Four pairs of ridges cover the wings; however, because of the middle humps they appear to have only two ridges.